jpkamanzi/avr128db48-overcurrent-protection-mindi/README.md

 ![Microchip logo](images/microchip.png)

 # AVR128DB48 Current Spike Detection Mindi Simulation
 A new feature introduced in the AVR® DB family is the Analog Signal Conditioning (OPAMP) peripheral.
 In this example, the OPAMP is used together with an Analog Comparator (AC) to form a current spike detector.
-This Mindi simulation simulates the circuit described in the [AN3636 - AVR128DB48 Current Spike Detection](https://microchip.com/DS00003860) appnote.
+This Mindi simulation simulates the circuit described in the [AN3860 - Overcurrent Protection Using the Integrated Op Amps on AVR® DB](https://ww1.microchip.com/downloads/en/Appnotes/AN3860-OverCurrProt-using-int-OPAMPs-on-AVRDB-DS00003860.pdf) appnote.
 The simulation consists of a model of a DC fan, models of the AVR DB Op Amps and generic components representing the rest of the functionality of the AVR DB.

 ![Circuit](images/Circuit.PNG)